Stackclash/5e-vault/5. Mechanics/Items/Talisman Of Natures Wrath Hhhviii.md

 ## Lightning

-Any creature that received lightning damage from your spell must succeed on a Constitution saving throw or be stunned until the start of your next turn.
+Any creature that received lightning damage from your spell must succeed on a Constitution saving throw or be [[/5.
+Mechanics/Rules/Conditions.md#stunned\|stunned]] until the start of your next turn.

 ## Thunder

-Any creature that received thunder damage from your spell must succeed on a Strength saving throw or be knocked prone until the start of your next turn.
+Any creature that received thunder damage from your spell must succeed on a Strength saving throw or be knocked [[/5.
+Mechanics/Rules/Conditions.md#prone\|prone]] until the start of your next turn.

 This item regains all expended charges at dawn.